mysociety/popit-python/README.rst

 *Note*: You won't see this error before you actually try to modify any data.

 **SchemaError: 'foo does not exist.
-Try one of these schemas: organization, position, person.'**
+Try one of these schemas: organizations, positions, persons.'**
 This happens when you try to get data from a schema that does not exist (in this case ``foo``).
 The available schemas are determined when you first create the api object.

 …get more information about what's going on internally?